tswaters/react-form-validation/readme.md

 ### custom validation functions

-You can provide an array of validations to the `<Input>` element and they will be called as part of validating the element.
+You can provide validations to the `<Input/Select/TextArea>` element and they will be called as part of validating the element.

 These validation routines can be async and await their response.
 Form submission will be blocked while validations are awaiting their response.